-This classification refers to roadway lighting within the town, and private roadway lighting operation, controlled by photo cells.
-The consumption for these customers is based on the calculated connected load times the required lighting times established in the approved Ontario Energy Board street lighting load shape template.
+This classification applies to an account for roadway lighting with a Municipality, Regional Municipality, Ministry of Transportation and private roadway lighting operation, controlled by photo cells.
+The consumption for these customers will be based on the calculated connected load times the required lighting times established by an approved Ontario Energy Board process.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the utility's Conditions of Service.
+Further servicing details are available in the distributor's Conditions of Service.